chichimedamine/Recipe-Dictionary-laravel-/README.md

-# Recipe Manager
+# Recipe Dictionary API

 ## Description
-Recipe Manager is a web application designed to help users manage their recipes efficiently.
+Recipe Dictionary API is a web application designed to help users manage their recipes efficiently.
 Users can add, edit, delete, and search for recipes, making it easier to keep track of their culinary creations.

 ## Features
 - Add new recipes